chap/heroku-oauth-buildpack/README.md

 ## Options

-Restrict authentication to an email address domain:
+Restrict authentication to an email address domain

 ```json
 {
   "proxy": [{